 HOI from Video: The HOI labels predicted in this task are typically indicative of an activity spanning over a period of time.
 Therefore, utilizing temporal cues in a video setting is naturally expected to provide important insights on the interactions and thereby benefit the HOI detection.
 Albeit less, there have also been significant contributions towards research on HOI detection in videos, mostly on the CAD-120 dataset.
-Koppula et. al. [15] proposed the dataset and introduced an MRF base formulation for handling spatio-temporal requirements.
+Koppula et. al. [13] proposed the dataset and introduced an MRF base formulation for handling spatio-temporal requirements.
 The authors hand-crafted a set of features for humans (pose, displacement of joints, etc.) and objects (3D centroids, transforms of SIFT matches between adjacent frames, etc).
 Instead of being used at the frame-level, these features, put together, represented a video segment as a whole.
 Since then, most existing methods (deep learning and traditional methods alike) work on the same segment level features.
-Qi et. al. [32] extend their GPNN method for videos and construct a parse graph for every video segment using the segment level features to initialize the node and edge features in their parse graph.
-Likewise, Jain et. al. [12] design a spatio-temporal graph for performing structured predictions on a video consisting of multiple segments.
-Kopulla et. al. [16] present ATCRF - a CRF based approach that models anticipatory trajectories of objects and humans.
+Qi et. al. [21] extend their GPNN method for videos and construct a parse graph for every video segment using the segment level features to initialize the node and edge features in their parse graph.
+Likewise, Jain et. al. [10] design a spatio-temporal graph for performing structured predictions on a video consisting of multiple segments.
+Kopulla et. al. [14] present ATCRF - a CRF based approach that models anticipatory trajectories of objects and humans.

 While there have been remarkable improvements over the years, we submit that there are two major areas for improvement.
-Firstly, avoiding over-dependence on such hand-crafted features, since the above approaches limit the scope for in-the-wild HOI detections.
-Such over-dependence has been averted in both textual [2] and image [18] domains and we take inspiration from such works.
+Firstly, avoiding the usage of such hand-crafted features, since the above approaches limit the scope for in-the-wild HOI detections.
 More often than not, the 3D poses or 3D centroids of objects (used as features) are either not available or are too erroneously estimated to be simply plugged into a model trained on hand-crafted features.
 Secondly, all the existing methods model temporal relations only between multiple segments of a video.
 This may be, partly, because the hand-crafted features discussed above are defined for a segment as a whole.
 We believe that there is scope for exploring temporal cues even at a more fine-grained level, viz., frame-level.
 Using image-based features facilitates the same.

-We, therefore, propose an approach to model HOI relevant spatial-structures from every frame of a segment and further design a temporal aggregation regime using these frame level structures.
-Again, such aggregation strategies have provided to be extremely effective in other domains such a entity-linking [17, 19].
+We, therefore, propose an approach to model HOI relevant spatialstructures from every frame of a segment and further design a temporal aggregation regime using these frame level structures.
 Deep-learning based computer vision models have enough representation power to be able to extract meaningful visual features from images or videos.
 Thus, our primary intent is to construct a model which can effectively learn hierarchical HOI embeddings at a fine-grained frame level as well as at a coarser segment level, using only visual attributes, and set a new baseline for human-object interaction detection in videos.

-3 OUR APPROACH: LIGHTEN
+OUR APPROACH: LIGHTEN